axil/blog/content/software/numpy_data_types.rst

 .. code:: python

-        >>> np.array([‘abcde’, ‘x’, ‘y’, ‘z’])        # 4 bytes per character
+        >>> np.array(['abcde', 'x', 'y', 'z'])        # 4 bytes per character
         array(['abcde', 'x', 'y', 'z'], dtype='<U5') # 5*4 bytes per element

 The abbreviation ‘<U4’ comes from the so called array protocol and it means ‘little-endian USC-4-encoded string, 5 elements long’ (USC-4≈UTF-32, a fixed width, 4-bytes per character encoding).
+Every numpy type has an abbreviation as unreadable as this one, luckily they have adopted human-readable names at least for the most used dtypes.

-Another option is to keep references to python strs in the numpy array:
+Another option is to keep references to python strs in a numpy array of objects:

 .. code:: python